sidathrathnayake/MobileZone/README.md

 # MobileZone
-E-Commerce web application to sell mobile devices and various accessories.
+This is an E-Commerce web application where the business institution is able to sell mobile devices and various accessories & registered customers have the access to buy products.
 This project is developed using technoligies like,
 1. Node.js & Express.js for backend
-2. React.js, HTML, CSS for frontend
+2. React.js, HTML, CSS & Java Script for frontend